zerotrickpony/helloelectron/README.md

 - /electron/test/src : Typescript test source code which runs in the main process.
 - /electron/test/websrc : Typescript test source code which runs in the render process.
 - /electron/test/lib : Resources which will be added to the Electron bundle in test/lib.
-- /electron/test/data : Data that's available to each test.
-This is cloned on each test run
+- /electron/test/data : Data that's made available to each test and reset, see testconfig.json:testdata
+- /electron/test/testconfig.json : Defines per-test setup behavior like custom argvs

 #### Generated outputs